Tilray Brands Inc. (TLRY) Beta Value: Understanding the Market Risk

-Tilray Brands Inc. (NASDAQ: TLRY)’s stock price has decreased by -1.31 compared to its previous closing price of 3.05.
-However, the company has experienced a 5.99% gain in its stock price over the last five trading sessions.
+Tilray Brands Inc. (NASDAQ: TLRY)’s stock price has decreased by -1.74 compared to its previous closing price of 2.87.
+Nevertheless, the company has seen a -7.54% plunge in its stock price over the last five trading sessions.
+Barron’s reported on 04/06/22 that Tilray Stock Pops.
+Earnings Topped Estimates.

-The 36-month beta value for TLRY is also noteworthy at 2.68.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 14 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored